Leaders.com

 John C Maxwell

 Building a psychologically safe workplace starts with effective leadership.
-Without effective leadership, there can be no sense of psychological safety at work.
+Without effective leadership, this is not possible.
 To truly cultivate a culture of safety for your team, you must be intentional about building trust and prioritizing it.
 In addition, it may also require challenging any limiting beliefs you may have about your own leadership abilities.
 But this is where the work begins.

 To learn more about servant leadership, read: